 Best Thread for Lock Stitch

 It is important to use the right type of thread for your lock stitch.
-It is a strong stitch with great resilience and is used for large quantities of seams needing a single needle thread and single bobbin thread.
+Choose a good quality polyester thread that has been strengthened.

 When to Use Lock Stitch

 The lock stitch is particularly useful for sewing situations where the front and the back of the sewing must look the same.
-Topstitching for cuffs and collars is a fine example of how a lock stitch can provide the same stitch front and back of the edging.
+Topstitching for cuffs and collars is an example of when to use lockstitch.
+Lock stitch is also used for darts and sewing sheer fabrics.

 - Bring the new color up on the left of the first stitch.